N Korea says it fired anti-aircraft missile, 4th recent test

 Associated Press

-SEOUL, South Korea (AP) — North Korea said Friday it test-fired a new anti-aircraft missile, the fourth weapons launch in recent weeks that experts say is part of a strategy to win relief from sanctions and other concessions.
+SEOUL, South Korea (AP) — North Korea said Friday it test-fired a new anti-aircraft missile, its fourth weapons launch in recent weeks, which experts say is part of a strategy to receive relief from economic sanctions and win other concessions.

-Diplomacy aimed at getting the North to abandon its nuclear arsenal in return for economic and political rewards has largely been deadlocked since early 2019.
-That has left North Korea under crippling U.S.-led economic sanctions, at a time when its fragile economy is suffering massive setbacks due to the coronavirus pandemic.
-The North’s latest moves appear aimed at pressuring South Korea, which wants to improve strained ties on the peninsula, to persuade the U.S. to relax the sanctions.
+Diplomacy aimed at getting North Korea to abandon its nuclear arsenal in return for economic and political rewards has largely been deadlocked since early 2019.
+That has left North Korea under crippling U.S.-led economic sanctions at a time when its fragile economy is suffering massive setbacks due to the coronavirus pandemic.
+North Korea’s latest moves appear aimed at pressuring South Korea, which wants to improve strained ties on the peninsula, to persuade the U.S. to relax the sanctions.

 Kim Dong-yub, a professor at the University of North Korean Studies in Seoul, said the launch appears to be the primitive stage of a test to develop a missile designed to shoot down incoming enemy missiles and aircraft.
 He said the missile resembles the Russian-made S-400 air defense system, which he said has a maximum range of 400 kilometers (250 miles) and is reportedly capable of intercepting stealth jets.

-While the United States, Britain, France and other council members raised the risks the tests posed, China raised the danger the U.S. and U.N. deal to provide Australia with nuclear-powered submarines poses to the region, the diplomats said, speaking on condition of anonymity because the talks were private.
+While the United States, Britain, France and other council members raised the risks the tests posed, China said a U.S. and U.K. deal to provide Australia with nuclear-powered submarines poses a danger to the region, the diplomats said, speaking on condition of anonymity because the talks were private.

+France later circulated a proposed statement that diplomats said expresses concern over the missile launches and calls on North Korea to fully implement U.N.
+Security Council resolutions that ban ballistic missile firings and resume dialogue.
+But Russia and China didn’t consider a council statement timely, the diplomats said, so its approval remains uncertain.

 South Korea has said it would prepare for the restoration of the cross-border phone and fax lines, which have been largely dormant for more than a year.
-But as of Friday afternoon, North Korea remained unresponsive to South Korea’s attempt to exchange messages through the channels, according to Seoul’s Unifications Ministry.
+But as of Friday afternoon, North Korea remained unresponsive to South Korea’s attempt to exchange messages through the channels, according to Seoul’s Unification Ministry, with handles relations with the North.

-During the Armed Forces Day ceremony on Friday, South Korean President Moon Jae-in vowed to repel any attempt to threaten his people’s lives and would strive to achieve lasting peace.
-But he didn’t mention North Korea’s recent tests in a possible effort to keep alive the possibility of talks between the Koreas.
+During an Armed Forces Day ceremony on Friday, South Korean President Moon Jae-in vowed to repel any attempt to threaten his people’s lives and pledged to strive to achieve lasting peace.
+He didn’t mention North Korea’s recent tests in a possible effort to keep alive the possibility of talks between the Koreas.

 White House press secretary Jen Psaki said Friday that U.S. officials were still assessing the most recent missile launch.
-She added that Biden administration officials have made efforts to reach out to the North Koreans to spur talks but have not received a response from the regime.
+She said Biden administration officials have made efforts to reach out to North Korea to spur talks but have not received a response.

 U.S. Secretary of State Antony Blinken told reporters Thursday that Washington “certainly supports” inter-Korean dialogue in principle.
 But he said the U.S. was concerned about North Korea’s recent launches, which he noted were in violation of U.N.
 Security Council resolutions and created “greater prospects for instability and insecurity.”